orbeon/orbeon-forms-doc/Form-Runner-~-Persistence-~-Flat-View.md

 The Action editor allows you to implement simple actions in your form.
 The basic philosophy goes as follows:

-- React to an event occurring on the form, such as the form being loaded or a user action
+1. React to an event occurring on the form, such as the form being loaded or a user action.
-- Call an HTTP or database service
+2. Call an HTTP or database service:
-    - passing in parameters from the form
+    - passing in parameters from the form,
-    - receiving parameters back from the service
+    - receiving parameters back from the service.
-- Use the returned parameters to update the form
+3. Use the returned parameters to update the form

 Actions are tightly coupled with services.
 In the future, support might be added for actions which do not require services.